muzsor/universe-doc/README.md

    > source:[@bluechromed @[Dev] Blukie (discord flyff universe)](https://discord.com/channels/778915844070834186/1076577555546656850/1171955221300252783 "@bluechromed @[Dev] Blukie (discord flyff universe)")

-* Player level does not affect the drop rate of monster cosmetics; players may farm cosmetics effectively at any level.
-   > 玩家等級不會影響怪物幻化外觀的掉落率，玩家在任何等級都可以有效刷出幻化外觀。

-   > source:[@bluechromed @[Dev] Blukie (discord flyff universe)](https://discord.com/channels/778915844070834186/1000058902576119878/1092833498034880552 "@bluechromed @[Dev] Blukie (discord flyff universe)")
+*  When a monster dies, it will always check the drop table in order, starting with the items that have the **lowest chances first**, which means that the rarest items are rolled first.

+#### 1v1 Disadvantage Towards AoE

+* We received many feedbacks regarding the disadvantage of players using a 1vs1 playstyle.
+It takes them more time to level up and loot items due to the ability of AoE players to kill more monsters at a time.

+  Thus we introduced a new mechanism to the game: low, regular and captain monsters level 30+ killed by **at least 80% of damage inflicted from single target attacks and skills** will have an increased experience and drop rate.

+* The 1v1 experience and drop rate increase is currently **20%** for monsters at level 30 and gradually rises to **35%** at level 140, with rates ranging from **90%** at level 141 to **102%** at level 160.

+* **The 1v1 experience and drop rate increases are based on monster level**, which means that you can take advantage of these increases as soon as you are strong enough to fight monsters at level 141 and above.

+#### Dungeon

 * When a single player enters general instance dungeons (Big Muscle, Krrr, Mushmoot, Iblis Leanes, Clockworks War, Meteonyker, Red Meteonyker), there will be a drop penalty of -68% to -90% (applicable when there is only 1 player).

-* The monsters in these 6 new dungeons (Leren Chasm, Rhisis Catacombs, Envy Depths, Guardian Sanctuary, Storm Peak, The Wilds) have no level.
+* The monsters in these **6 new dungeons** (Leren Chasm, Rhisis Catacombs, Envy Depths, Guardian Sanctuary, Storm Peak, The Wilds) have no level.
 They are balanced according to the required entry level, but they do not interact the same way as other monsters in terms of level difference penalties.

   The monsters do not have any damage reduction based on level difference, so their damage is not affected by your level at all.
 They also have no drop penalties based on level difference, so it doesn’t matter what level you are - if you can enter the dungeon, you have the full drop rate potential.

+* Some dungeon curses grant extra drop rate for all monsters inside the dungeon, ranging from as low as 1% to as high as 10%.

+* If you find and kill the **Golden Aibatt** in dungeons, the last super monster will feel generous and will have an increased drop and EXP bonus of 10%.

 </details></td></tr></table>